 Questions?
 Contact Kerry

-Saturday, October 5 - Blessing of the Animals - 10am
+Saturday, October 5 - Blessing of the Pets - 10am

-In honor of St. Francis, St. James will off a blessing of the animals service, outside in a local Keene park.
+In honor of St. Francis, St. James will off a blessing of the animals service, outside at the Butterfly Park on Marlboro Street in Keene.
 All animal companions are welcome to come and be blessed that day.
 Children have been known to bring their stuffed animals, as well.

 Questions?
 Contact Elsa